General Aviation Design Bureau of Ukraine

 The General Aviation Design Bureau of Ukraine is a Ukrainian aircraft manufacturer based in Kyiv.
 The company specializes in aerospace subcontract work, often for European and North American manufacturers.

-The organization has also designed and manufactured ultralight trikes, starting initially as a sub-contractor for designs like the T-2 Maverick for the western training market and then later producing the design under its own name.
+The organization has also designed and manufactured ultralight trikes, starting initially as a sub-contractor for designs like the T-2 Maverick for the western training market, and then later producing the design under its own name.
 The T-2 has an unusual side-by-side configuration that makes it especially well suited for use as a trainer.

 The General Aviation Design Bureau T-32 Maverick is an original design and noted as an unusual three-seat ultralight trike design, with a double rear seat for two passengers.

+In 2003, an agricultural version of the T-2M motorized hang glider, the T-2MSH motorized hang glider, was certified.

+After the creation of the state concern Ukroboronprom in December 2010, the AZP Design Bureau was included in its structure.

+In January 2015, representatives of the Ministry of Defense of Ukraine were shown several developments of the Ukrainian defense industry for the Armed Forces of Ukraine.
+One of the developments presented was the T-2M reconnaissance motorized hang glider produced by the AZP Design Bureau.